An integral part of your job search, resumes spark the interest of employers and help you gain invitations to interviews. An effective resume should:

 - Be targeted at the job you are applying for; it’s not uncommon for students to have a few variations of their resume for different types of jobs

 For additional tips on how to make your resume stand out from the crowd, download the Resume Writing tipsheet (PDF).
+Also, check out this helpful infographic about resumes and applicant tracking software (ATS) to learn more about the process your resume goes through after you have applied for a position.

 Curriculum Vitae (CV)